jerryfishzz/mobile-flashcards/README.md

 The developing environment uses Expo and is only tested on iOS platform.

+### Problems when using Snack

+Sometimes the app will get stuck at the homepage just showing **loading**, or occurs an error almost covering the whole screen.
+Those never happen when I use my computer as the server to run the app.
+Try to refresh the webpage directly to solve those problems.

 ## Built With

 - **[Ramda]**  A useful JS library with functional programming methodology.